3bdulah/marsad-ai-league/README.md

-# marsad-ai-league
+# مَرْصَد | Marsad

+🚀 AI-powered Smart Stadium & Fan Experience platform
+🎯 Focused on safety, engagement, and performance
-AI-powered Smart Stadium platform for crowd safety, fan experience, and performance analytics – submitted to the AI League Hackathon 2025.
+🏆 Submitted for the AI League Hackathon 2025

+Stay tuned for future updates 👁️‍🗨️